 Unravel the mysteries of Chiloé, a land of hidden myths and softly spoken legends.
 We’ll take you on a unique cultural and naturalist exploration of this stunning archipelago—Chile’s largest island—as well as to the northern region of the route of the famed Parks of Patagonia.
 In addition to gaining unique, hands-on insight from several rewilding and conservation projects, we’ll experience culinary traditions surrounded by some of the world’s most spectacular scenery.
 While traveling by boat, by air, and by land, our expert guides will welcome you into diverse landscapes and ecosystems, home to a spectrum of flora and fauna.
 Our unique selection of accommodations will have you falling asleep surrounded by lakes and volcanoes or overlooking fjords and mountains—all after rejuvenating days spent in some of the most majestic scenery in the world.

-For those seeking further adventure, continue on to Aysén for our five-day extension, which includes a boat excursion to the stunning marble caves of Chile Chico.
+For those seeking further adventure, continue on to Aysén for our optional five-day extension, which includes a boat excursion to the stunning marble caves of Chile Chico.